biolab/orange2/docs/reference/rst/Orange.data.table.rst

         it with the given instances.
-Instances can be given as a :obj:`Table` (if domains do not match, they are converted), as a list containing either instances of :obj:`Orange.data.Instance` or lists, or as a numpy array.
+Instances can be given as a :obj:`Table` (if domains do not match, they are converted), as a list containing either instances of :obj:`Orange.data.Instance` or lists.

+        This constructor can also be used for conversion from numpy arrays.
+The argument ``instances`` can be a numpy array.
+The number of variables in the domain must match the number of columns.

         :param domain: domain descriptor
         :type domain: Orange.data.Domain